Friend of Wayde Sims' suspected killer shocked by his arrest

 "Simpson was questioned and admitted to being on the scene, having a gun, and shooting Sims," Baton Rouge Police Chief Murphy Paul said in a news conference.

-Blackmoore says there was no hit in Simpson's background that indicated he was capable of such a violent crime.
+Blackmoore says there was no hint in Simpson's background that indicated he was capable of such a violent crime.

 "He stayed to himself, and he did have friends, not anti-social," Blackmoore told WBRZ.